In 1975 I was on the Boston Rock scene and saw it change as Punk began.

 I wasn't long before I got asked again to do a show on WLYN (now WFNX).
 They had a lot of watts and I could play what I want so I said yes and did "This Is Pop".
 Joan McNulty picked the music.
 My co-hosts were Albert O (WBCN), Peter Choyce (WMBR) and Bradley J (WBCN).
 The situation was very unstable there so after a year and a half (around 1981) I was gone.

-Now 2002 I have some photos on some CD's like The Mighty Ions, Unnatural Axe, and soon All Or Nothing.
-I have been doing some promos for the Late Risers Club and did a show in May.
-My latest bit is the WBZ parody to be heard for the first time here on this site.
+Now 2002 I have some photos on some CD's like The Mighty Ions, Unnatural Axe, and The Young Snakes (but that was recalled - another story).
+I have been doing some promos for the Late Risers Club.